cassiecarr/CarND-TrafficSignClassifier-P2-1/writeup.md

-## Writeup: Build a Traffic Sign Recognition Project
+# Writeup: Build a Traffic Sign Recognition Project

 The goals / steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load the data set
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images